Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 Smart devices continuously monitor patient health metrics like fatigue, sleep quality, heart rate, and medication schedules, thereby enabling doctors to be proactive when a health concern occurs.

-10. Supportive & Holistic Care in 2025
+10. Supportive & Holistic Care

 The entire body is taken into consideration in cancer care, not only the tumor.